KollektivHannemann/DUE_RotaryClickEncoder/README.md

 ### About

 This is an example scetch for Rotary Click Encoders (sometimes called „quadratur encoder“ with button) for the Arduino DUE.
 Note that this is not a real library.
 Just start the *.ino file from the downloaded folder.

-Took me some time finding the right scetch that I could adapt.
+Took me some time finding the right scetch that I could adapt, so I thought I would share it.
 Credits go to [HaWe] (http://www.mindstormsforum.de/viewtopic.php?t=8624).

 ### Use